-- 4.1 Children with Special Educational Needs have learning or behavioural difficulties that call for special provision to be made for them.
-All children may have Special Needs at some time in their lives.
-Children have a learning difficulty if: - They have significantly greater difficulty in learning than the majority of children of the same age - They have a disability which prevents or hinders them from making use of the educational facilities that are provided for children of the same age - They are under school age and fall within the definitions above - 4.2 Some of the children who join our schools have already attended an early education setting.
+- 4.1 Children with Special Educational Needs have learning or behavioural difficulties that call for special or additional provision to be made for them.
+Children have a learning difficulty if: - They have significantly greater difficulty in learning than the majority of children of the same age - They have a disability which prevents or hinders them from making use of the educational facilities that are provided for children of the same age - 4.2 Some of the children who join our schools have already attended an early education setting.
 Children may join us with their needs already assessed.
 All our children are assessed when they join our schools, so that we can build upon their prior learning.
 We use this information to provide starting points for the development of an appropriate curriculum for all our children. - 4.3 If our assessments show that a child may have a learning difficulty, we use a range of strategies that make full use of all available classroom and school resources.
 The child's class teacher will make provision which is different from or additional to the provision made as part of the school's usual working practices.
 The class teacher will keep parents or carers informed and draw upon their additional information.
 The Special Educational Needs Co-ordinator (SENDCO) will become involved if the teacher and parents/carers feel that the child would benefit from further support.
 The class teacher is initially responsible for monitoring and making the initial provision for the child.
-The SENDCO may then take the lead in further assessments of the child's needs when requested to do so. - 4.4 We will record the strategies used to support the child within a Pupil Profile which outlines the areas strengths and weaknesses of the child and also includes targets in the form of Steps to Success.
+The SENDCO may then take the lead in further assessments of the child's needs when requested to do so. - 4.4 We will record the strategies used to support the child within a Pupil Profile which outlines the strengths and weaknesses of the child and also includes targets in the form of Steps to Success.
 The Steps to Success will show the short-term targets set for the child and the teaching strategies to be used.
 It will also indicate the planned outcomes and the date for the target to be reviewed.
-In most cases, this review will take place at least termly. - 4.5 If the Pupil Profile review identifies that support is needed from outside services, we will consult parents prior to any support being requested.
+These targets will be reviewed at least termly. - 4.5 When the child's progress is reviewed it may be identified that support is needed from outside services and we will consult parents prior to any support being requested.
 In most cases, children will be seen in school by external support services.
-This may lead to additional or different
+This may lead to additional or different strategies being employed at an enhanced level.
+These strategies will, wherever possible, be implemented in the child's normal classroom setting.